Spectral Evolution and Invariance in Linear-width Neural Networks: Introduction

-Our main contributions are: \begin{itemize} \item We find a simple scenario that exhibits different spectral properties for both weight and kernel matrices through different training procedures.
-With the kernel regime as a benchmark, we compare how NN generalizes with different spectral evolutions. \item The spectra of NNs trained with full batch gradient descent (GD) are globally \textit{invariant}, indicating that the NN is still close to a kernel machine; we provide precise controls of the weight and kernel matrices, and prove global convergence of GD and the invariance of the limiting spectra in a simple scenario. \item We observe a \textit{transition} of the alignment and the emergence of a spike when the the learning rate exceeds some threshold.
-The alignment of the spike with a teacher model confirms that the NN is indeed learning germane features.
-This feature learning with large step sizes points to a new theoretical direction of study for the generalization of NNs. \item The evolution towards heavy-tailed spectra is also discovered by using adaptive methods and tuning the hyper-parameters, though heavy-tailed spectra can be antagonistic for generalization in some simple student-teacher tasks.
-We also observe the emergence of heavy-tailed spectra for kernel matrices in more complicated NNs like large language models trained with real-world datasets. \end{itemize}
+Our main findings and contributions are as follows. \begin{itemize} \item We find a simple scenario that exhibits different spectral properties for both weight and kernel matrices through different training procedures.
+With the kernel regime as a benchmark, we compare how NN generalizes with different spectral evolutions of weight and kernel matrices in NN. \item The spectra of NNs trained with full batch gradient descent (GD) are globally \textit{invariant}, indicating that the NN is still close to a kernel machine; we prove the global convergence of GD and the invariance of the limiting spectra for both weight and kernel matrices in this scenario. \item We observe a \textit{phase transition} of the alignment and the emergence of a spike outside the bulk of the spectrum when the learning rate \textit{exceeds} some threshold.
+The strong alignment of the spike with the teacher model when step sizes are large confirms that the NN is indeed learning germane features from data.
+This observation justifies the theoretical result of \cite{ba2022high} in an ideal two-stage training process. \item The evolution towards heavy-tailed spectra is also discovered by using adaptive methods.
+Our experiments rule out a \textit{causal} relationship between the occurrence of a heavy-tailed spectrum for the weight matrices and a good generalization.
+This complements the work of \cite{martin2021predicting,meng2021implicit,yang2022evaluating} where the authors had observed a strong \textit{correlation} between the two; while at the same time, we provide simple examples of when heavy-tailed spectra exhibit feature learning and better generalizations. \end{itemize}